MarcoZufferli/marcozufferli.github.io/content/posts/test.md

 This means that in a traditional "Resource Based Constrained Delegation (RBCD) scenario", the flow in POST 2021 will be slightly different:

-1\. <span id=75> In a traditional RBCD scenario the AP Front End is NOT configured with Kerberos Delegation, consequently the AP Front End will receive in an S4USelf Response a [TGS Ticket with the FORWARDABLE flag set to 1](#70) ([for the reason mentioned above](#71)) (instead, before 2021 the FORWARDABLE flag was set to 0)
+1\.
+In a traditional RBCD scenario the AP Front End is NOT configured with Kerberos Delegation, consequently the AP Front End will receive in an S4USelf Response a [TGS Ticket with the FORWARDABLE flag set to 1](#70) ([for the reason mentioned above](#71)) (instead, before 2021 the FORWARDABLE flag was set to 0)

 2\.
 When the KDC receives the KRB\_TGS\_REQ (S4U2Proxy) packet from the AP Front, [it will perform 2 checks **sequentially**](#64):